Henrietta Cassin Munchow

 In 1913 it all came tumbling down.

 Hans had a booth at Hartford's big annual February automobile show at the Hartford Armory.
 In March he returned alone to Germany - likely to consult with his employers.
-But the World War was looming and perhaps Geschwa wasn't happy with sales in America.
-Shortly after he returned to Hartford he gave up his office in Hartford and Hans and Henrietta rented a flat on Albany Avenue for a month.
+But a World War was looming and perhaps Geschwa wasn't happy with sales in America.
+Shortly after he returned he gave up his office in Hartford and Hans and Henrietta rented a flat on Albany Avenue for a month.

-On April 24, 1913 a headline in the Hartford Courant read "Exit Munchow, Creditors Mourn" Hans had vanished leaving thousands of dollars of debts.
+On April 24, 1913 a headline in the Hartford Courant read "Exit Munchow, Creditors Mourn."
+Hans had vanished leaving thousands of dollars of debts.
 His stenographer Rose Martin left with him.

 Henrietta told the newspaper she knew nothing about his leaving and moved into the home of an Allen Page on New Britain Avenue in Hartford.
 Perhaps this was the Hartford home she used during her two years here.

 Henrietta paid off Hans' debts including four mortgages, a tax lien to the Town of Vernon, and a credit account with the Brown Thompson department store in Hartford.
 She moved quickly and in August sold the 154-acre Valley Falls property to Anna Werner, another female German land investor, for $8,000.
 Werner would sell it two years later in 1915 to Mary Batterson Beach.

 Then Henrietta returned to Louisville after recovering most of her money through the sale the Valley Falls property.
 How did she feel about her adventure in Connecticut?
 Did she feel she had been taken advantage of?
 Was she angry at herself for letting it happen?
 Or was she not too surprised?